dashea/dashea.github.io/_posts/2018-03-23-RPM-Dependencies.md

 like $$pkg_{A_1} \lor pkg_{A_2} \lor pkg_{B_1} \lor ...$$, which easily converts to $$\{ pkg_{A_1}, pkg_{A_2}, pkg_{B_1}, ... \}$$.

-The left-hand side of the second formula reduces to $$\neg{B} \lor A$$, and while this is a simple disjunction, it's another example of RPM's inability to use negation except in specific contexts.
+The left-hand side of the second formula reduces to $$\neg{B} \lor A$$, and while this is a simple disjunction, it's another example of RPM' unwillingness to use negation except in specific contexts.

 ### Did I mention that these expressions are technically unparseable